Partial Disc Removal Surgery

 When a spinal injury or condition is the source of your neck pain, surgery may be the best treatment option.
 One minimally invasive surgery that may help you if you have neck pain is anterior endoscopic cervical microdiscectomy.

-Contact iRISE Spine and Joint today to ask us about our Miami anterior endoscopic cervical microdiscectomy procedure.
+Contact iRISE Spine and Joint today to ask us about an anterior endoscopic cervical microdiscectomy procedure.

 What Is Anterior Endoscopic Cervical Microdiscectomy?